 Fees: 2,700€* (total) Excellence awards for the academic year 2022-2023 (check the Fees & Financing section for details)

 To be considered for the programme, candidates are required to have:

-- an undergraduate degree from a recognized University
+- an undergraduate degree from a recognised University

 The core courses